styropyr0/QDrop-App/README.md

-Go# QDrop – QA Build Distribution App
+# QDrop – QA Build Distribution App

 QDrop is an Android application built with **Jetpack Compose** for distributing QA (Quality Assurance) builds to testers.
 It uses: